PrairieLearn/PrairieLearn/docs/faq.md

                 "answer_units": "metric",
             })

-4. In the `question.html` for the same question, insert the rendered template like this (note the use of triple curly braces):
+4. In the `question.html` or `question.md` for the same question, insert the rendered template like this (note the use of triple curly braces):

         {{{params.units_instructions}}}